cyberrumor/midilint/README.md

 options:
-  -h, --help            show this help message and exit --velocity VELOCITY   the velocity to set all notes to --key KEY             the key to snap notes to.
+  -h, --help            show this help message and exit --velocity VELOCITY   the velocity to set all notes to --snap SNAP           the key to snap notes to.
+E.g. c_major or e_phrygian.
+  --transpose TRANSPOSE
+                        the key to transpose to.
 E.g. c_major or e_phrygian.
   --align               align the start and end of notes to intervals --precision PRECISION
                         determines the size of the interval to align to.
 1 is quarter note, 2 is eighth, 4 is sixteenth, etc --identify            read information about a file
 ```